 Wisdom panel 3 vs 4 : What’s the difference?

-Okay, so Wisdom Panel actually sells a couple of different tests, and you may be wondering whether one is worth purchasing over the other one.
+Okay, so Wisdom Panel actually sells a couple of different dog DNA tests, and you may be wondering whether one is worth purchasing over the other one.
 That’s a valid concern, so here’s the low down on those tests.

 Wisdom Panel 4 is actually the company’s newest test, and it has some increased functionality over the old test.
-When it comes to Wisdom Panel 3 vs 4, both will provide testing for MDR1 mutations to help you know if your dog could face a health threats if given certain prescription and over the counter medications.
+When it comes to Wisdom Panel 3 vs 4, both will provide testing for MDR1 mutations to help you know if your dog could face a health threat if given certain prescription and over the counter medications.

 Exercise Induced collapse is a strange condition which can impact dogs which are seemingly otherwise healthy.
 Dogs who are suffering from this ailment will likely show signs of muscle weakness, loss of coordination and a severe increase in body temperature.

 The condition can be life threatening if owners are unaware that their dogs have this syndrome.
+So, you’ll likely want to test for this as well just to be sure, but here’s some symptoms to look out for anyway.

 If your dog seems weak after just 5 to 20 minutes of mild to moderate exercise and you’re not sure why, then you may want to test them for EIC.
-Intense exercise is a no go for dogs suffering for this condition, and you’ll need to make an effort to manage their activity to preserve their health.
+Intense exercise is a no go for dogs suffering from this condition, and you’ll need to make an effort to manage their activity to preserve their health.

 Some dogs have died after an episode of exercise-induced collapse, so if you see that your dog is looking fatigued, you should stop immediately.
 Look for uncoordinated movements or wobbliness as your hint that your pup should stop.